1775–1795 in Western fashion: Overview

 Elijah Boardman (1760–1823) wears a powdered wig tied in a queue, cutaway tailored coat over a waist-length satin waistcoat and dark knee-breeches.
 United States, 1789.

 James Monroe (1758–1831), the last U.S. president who dressed according to an old-fashioned style of the 18th century, with his Cabinet, 1823.
-The president wears knee breeches, while his secretaries wear long trousers.
+The president wears knee-breeches, while his secretaries (including the future president John Quincy Adams, sitting first from left) wear long trousers.

 Charles Pettit (1736–1806) wears a matching coat, waistcoat, and breeches.
 Coat and waistcoat have covered buttons; those on the coat are much larger.
 His shirt has a sheer frill down the front.
 United States, 1792.